 Next feature we'll talk about is easy selection.
 If I need to select an entire column, I can do so with one click.
 I will not need any fancy keyboard shortcuts to do this, so people who like using the mouse will really like this option.

 I've selected the whole column.
-On the home tab, I can go and even change the formatting.
-It's at currency currently.
+On the Home tab, I can go and even change the formatting.
+It’s currently set to Currency.

-One click and then I've selected that one row and all the information in that row.
+One click selects that one row and all the information in that row.
 At this point, I can choose to copy and paste this somewhere else if I need to.
 So let's continue.

-One of the things that you'll experience if you're working with a large table is that when you scroll down to the bottom of your data, you'll experience temporary amnesia.
-What do I mean?
-Well, you get to the bottom of the table and then you forget what these numbers represent because you can't see the headers.
-So what you eventually have to do is scroll all the way back up to the top, just so you can remind yourself what those values are.
+One of the things that you'll experience if you're working with a large table is that when you scroll down to the bottom of your data, you might temporarily forget what each value represents because you can't see the headers.
+So what you eventually have to do is scroll back up to the top, just so you can remind yourself what those values are.

 If you're working in a table, you will never ever have to worry about that.
-Now you'll only get these superpowers if you're in the table, so if I click in the table and I scroll down, I will always see the headers.
-I'm going to do this now, see if you can see the headers as I scroll down to the bottom of the table.
+Now you'll only get these superpowers if you're in the table, so if I click inside the table and scroll down, I will always see the headers.
+I'm going to do this now and observe whether you can still see the headers as I scroll down to the bottom of the table.

 Now when we do this in class, people are a little puzzled.
 They say, I don't see the headers.
 I don't know what you're talking about.